1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 - Yes, but not UltraLow and Turbo.
 But both of them are accessible anyway with shortcuts.

 - Yes, triple-click for Strobe

 - The output reduces drastically in the higher modes to notify your battery is running low.

 - Yes, by pressing the button for 5 seconds.
-Another 5 seconds to unlock.
+It takes another 5 seconds to unlock.